liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 ## Projects - Building Next-Generation Cloud Systems<span id="projects"></span>

-1. **Next-Generation OS - AI/ML for OS**
+1. **Next-Generation OS - Using AI/ML for OS**

-   (i) This study designs a new Cloud scheduling mechanism for multiple interactive resources on large-scale servers to improve performance, QoS, resource utilization, and save energy.
+   (i) This study designs new scheduling mechanisms on large-scale servers to improve performance, QoS, resource utilization, and save energy.
 Our scheduling mechanism works well in the modern Cloud environment, which embraces many Latency-critical applications, best-effort applications, and microservices.

    - The work on using ML to enhance thread scheduling on platforms with a hybird DRAM-NVM memory system is in CCF THPC-2022.
-   - On 26/Nov, 2019, the technique report about our first step study (OSML) is available via this [**Link**](/files/OSML___Lei_Liu.pdf).
+   - On 26/Nov 2019, the technique report about OSML is available via this [**Link**](/files/OSML___Lei_Liu.pdf).
+OSML uses multiple collaborative ML models to schedule multiple interactive resources for co-located latency-critical services.

    (ii) On mobile, this work leverages AI/ML technologies to optimize the system energy-efficiency.